Skip to main content

 What affects sync timing

 API rate limits Some integrations have rate limits that affect how quickly we can fetch data.
 We optimize sync schedules to stay within these limits while providing timely updates.
 Data volume Organizations with high activity volumes (hundreds of commits per day, thousands of messages) may experience slightly longer sync times during peak periods.
 Integration health If an integration loses its connection or authentication expires, data stops syncing until the connection is restored.
-Check Settings > Connections to verify all integrations are healthy.
+Check Settings > Integrations to verify all integrations are healthy.

 Checking data freshness